VisualService/dotnet-zoom-meeting-SDK/README.md

 ## Building locally

 If you download a fresh android sdk .aar file to upgrade the version, before it will build, it needs to go through a manual process to strip out incorrectly formatted placeholder characters present in the source resource files.
-Instructions are below.
+Basically %s and %d characters need replacing with their positional alternatives %1$s and %2$d etc. There are hundreds of resource files, so I am including a replace utility console app in the src.
+Instructions for use are below.
 A PR to automate this process further is welcome.

-Instructions for recompilation:

-TBD
+I also raised [an issue in the zoom developer forums](https://devforum.zoom.us/t/2-multiple-substitutions-still-specified-in-non-positional-format/63243) to fix this at their end, but there is no sign of a fix yet.

+1. Download the latest zoom sdk
+2. Inside the mobile RTC folder, find the file called mobilertc.aar and rename it to mobilertc.zip
+3. Extract the contents of the folder.
+4. Run the replace utility console app, located in src/Droid/, making sure to point to the extracted folder
+5. Recompile the mobilertc.aar file with this command ```jar cvf mobilertc.aar -C theExtractedFolderName/ .```
+6. Your mobilertc.aar file will now be suitable to use in the binding project.